Sadie's Last Days on Earth

-Sadie's Last Days on Earth is a Canadian comedy film directed by Michael Seater, and starring Morgan Taylor Campbell, Clark Backo, Ricardo Hoyos, Munro Chambers and Paula Brancati.
+Sadie's Last Days on Earth is a 2016 Canadian comedy film directed by Michael Seater, and starring Morgan Taylor Campbell, Clark Backo, Ricardo Hoyos, Munro Chambers and Paula Brancati.
 The plot follows a teenager who is convinced that the end of the world is waxing and creates a survival and to-do list.

 Plot

-Sadie Mitchell (Morgan Taylor Campbell), a sixteen-year-old high school student is convinced the world is about to end, so she creates a list of skills she needs to master as a cook and another with personal interests like going to a party or kissing a guy.
+Sadie Mitchell, a sixteen-year-old high school student is convinced the world is about to end, so she creates a list of skills she needs to master as a cook and another with personal interests like going to a party or kissing a guy.
 She does not want to be the only survivor and she really wants to get her best friend back before it's the end of the world.